Nepiki/Guides/Defender-(Arcade).md

 Score 200,000 points
 ```

+A true test of skill!
+If you are able to break the 200,000 point barrier, you're probably only one more step on the ladder away from being able to play to 1,000,000 points.
+200,000 points will occur several waves after Wave 8.
+Depending on your playstyle, this threshold should be reached somewhere between Waves 12 and 14.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/340330.png">

 ```
 Hell in Space [100 Points]
 Begin Wave 2 with no humanoids remaining, and reach Wave 5 without ever using a smart bomb
 ```

+The hardest achievement in the game by far, and one you should not attempt until you unlock everything else.
+To unlock this, you must have mastered literally everything else in this guide.
+This will take an incredible amount of skill and just a pinch of luck.
+Be sure to abuse the hidden vertical line, follow the scanner as appropriate, and don't be overwhelmed by baiters while doing so.
+Pods and swarmers are also exceptionally dangerous.
+Keep in mind that _the number of swarmers which spawn from a pod is random_.
+Therefore, it is certainly possible to have bad games where an overwhelming number of swarmers appear.
+Don't get discouraged!
+Just keep grinding, and with enough practice you will eventually unlock this and master the game.